Skip to content

 In the near future, we hope to further develop Real Time Surveillance (RTS).
 At the outset, we were able to notice possible connections in our data, so we were able identify and share the value of RTS.
 We have influence at the strategic suicide prevention group too, so will continue to work together with our partners both in Leeds and across West Yorkshire.

-In the last year (8 July 2018 to 8 July 2019), the Leeds Suicide Bereavement Service has had:
+In the year: July 2018 to July 2019, the Leeds Suicide Bereavement Service has had:

 • 268 initial contacts